-The number of patients reported as waiting longer than 12 weeks has deteriorated in August due to continuing capacity issues within a number of specialties, including Cardiology, Dermatology and Ophthalmology.
+The number of patients reported as waiting longer than 12 weeks for an outpatient appointment has improved in January with extra activity being run across Cardiology, Gastroenterology, Ophthalmology and Dermatology however due to continuing capacity issues within a number of specialties, including Cardiology, Dermatology and Ophthalmology this still creates a long term issue.
 NHS Borders is working towards a trajectory to reduce new outpatient waits to under 500 waiting over 12 weeks by the end of March 2018.
 A detailed deep dive was provided for NHS Borders Board in October 2017 with regards to the waiting times position.

 - Cardiology: Capacity is an ongoing problem, work is taking place with the service to look for solutions along with short term additional capacity.
-The position of a third Consultant has been approved and the recruitment process is due to commence shortly.
-In the short term consultants are undertaking additional sessions between October 2017 and March 2018 to work through the patients waiting in the queue. - Dermatology: Job plans for existing Consultants are being reviewed.
-A GP with Special Interest post, has now been filled and are due to start in December which will increase core capacity.
-Also a locum consultant is looking to offer some extra capacity until March 2018 to reduce the current backlog.
-Outpatients are also going to be using a patient focused booking approach when booking the long waiters to see if they still require an appointment which will be monitored by Waiting Times. - Diabetics / Endocrinology: Short-term capacity has been organised and a new locum DME Consultant will be undertaking one clinic per week until March 2018 which has been having a very positive impact on the waiting times. - Gastroenterology: The waiting lists has reduced to 20 weeks with extra capacity being provided through a locum that is in place until March 2018.
-The resignation of one of the consultants left a gap in the provision of service.
-The 3rd consultant post will be refilled from mid December and short term additional clinics will be run between December 2017 and March 2018. - Ophthalmology: There are ongoing challenges around clinic capacity, due to Consultant vacancies within the service.
+The position of a third Consultant has been approved however there has been no applicants for the post as yet.
+In the short term consultants are undertaking additional sessions between October 2017 and March 2018 alongside Synaptik to work through the patients waiting in the queue. - Dermatology: Job plans for existing Consultants are being reviewed.
+A GP with Special Interest post, has now been filled and are making a positive impact on the waiting list.
+Also a locum consultant has been contracted to provide extra capacity until March 2018 to reduce the current backlog. - Diabetics / Endocrinology: Short-term capacity has been organised and a new locum DME Consultant will be undertaking one clinic per week until March 2018 which has been having a very positive impact on the waiting times. - Gastroenterology: The waiting lists has reduced to 12 weeks with extra capacity being provided through a locum that is in place until March 2018.
+The resignation of one of the consultants left a gap in the provision of service which was filled again in mid December 2017.
+In the short term additional clinics will be run up to the end of March 2018. - Ophthalmology: There are ongoing challenges around clinic capacity, due to Consultant vacancies within the service.
 A collaboration between NHS Borders, Lothian and Fife is being undertaken to provide sustainable Ophthalmology services across the region.
-In the short term an additional locum is in place within the service to prioritise review patients and additional new patient clinics will be delivered between January and March 2018. - Oral Surgery: Referrals into the service have increased by around 22% year on year that is causing capacity issues within the service.
-Additional clinics have been organised in the short term and the service is currently reviewing is longer term capacity issues.
+In the short term an additional locum is in place within the service to prioritise review patients and additional new patient clinics will be delivered between February and March 2018. - Oral Surgery: Referrals into the service have increased by around 51% against the planned capacity that is causing issues within the service.
+Additional clinics have been organised in the short term and the service is currently reviewing it's longer term capacity issues.